Short vs long-term lead generation tactics, what they are, how they work and the differences between them.

 To maximise the value of your content, we recommend that you link to other bits of content on your website where relevant.
 Related articles, or articles that provide more information than what the reader is currently reading, should always be linked.
-Not only will this increase the SEO value of your content, it’ll also enable the website visitor to educate themselves and move further into the buyer’s journey.
+Not only will this increase the SEO value of your content, but it’ll also enable the website visitor to educate themselves and move further into the buyer’s journey.

 Of the tactics listed above, lead nurturing can be the most difficult purely because it involves keeping in touch with potential prospects and sharing valuable content with them at the right times.

 For example, you may find that someone arrives on your website, reads a lot of content, and signs up for your newsletter – but for you, that action in itself isn’t enough to make that person a “lead”.
 So they’re just a subscriber at the moment – someone interested in what you’re doing.

 You want that person to become a lead – someone who may be interested in working with your business or purchasing your services.

 With this in mind, you need to nurture them to that point where they’re ready to convert on a landing page for an eBook or similar.
 To do this, you need to maintain contact with them over however long a period – sending them relevant, helpful content to address any problems they may have.